Deep Throat (film): Sequels and remakes

-50th Anniversary Re-release
+50th anniversary re-release

 In 2022, which marked the 50th anniversary of the film, the film was restored and re-released and several screenings were held.
-Since all of the principals and the director Damiano have since died, the movies restoration was overseen by Damiano's children, Christar and Gerard Damiano Jr., in collaboration with Robin Leonardi, the surviving daughter of another adult industry trailblazer, and a contemporary of the original Deep Throat trio, Gloria Leonard.
+Since all of the principals and the director Damiano have since died, the movie's restoration was overseen by Damiano's children, Christar and Gerard Damiano Jr., in collaboration with Robin Leonardi, the surviving daughter of another adult industry trailblazer, and a contemporary of the original Deep Throat trio, Gloria Leonard.